LAW FOR MARKETING - TRADE

 Each question carries a maximum of 7.5 marks.

 Answers will be assessed overall for knowledge, the ability to apply knowledge, the capacity to communicate with appropriate technical language and terminology, independence of judgment and capacity to learn.
+The optional oral exam will be assessed on the same critera.

 Additional seminars on topics covered in the course may be held according to the availability of external specialists.